Medical Malpractice Law: Ancient History to Recent Controversies

 Michigan Birth Injury Attorneys Helping Children Since 1997

 Birth injury is a difficult area of malpractice law to pursue due to the complex nature of the medical records.
-The award-winning birth injury attorneys at ABC Law Centers (Reiter & Walsh, P.C.) have decades of joint experience with birth injury, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy cases.
+The award-winning birth injury attorneys at ABC Law Centers: Birth Injury Lawyers (Reiter & Walsh, P.C.) have decades of joint experience with birth injury, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy cases.
 To find out if you have a case, contact our firm to speak with one of our lawyers.
 We have numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
 We give personal attention to each child and family we help, and are available 24/7 to speak with you.

 Do you have a case?